hannobraun/prusa-mini-enclosure/README.md

 This shows the view from the front-right corner.
 The right opening is visible from the outside:
 ![front-right view](images/front-right.png)

 View from the back-right corner.
-The back opening is visible from the outside:
+Both the back and right openings are visible from the outside:
 ![back-right view](images/back-right.png)

 ## License